qaalabs/DE5M6/slides/DE5M6D3/tools.md

 ## <mark>Learners work in groups to prepare a teach-back</mark>

+<a href="http://192.168.1.227:3000/s/de5m6-tools" target="_blank">📒 Click here for text to paste into the chat</a>

+- Put group allocation in chat
+- Assign each group a tool from the list below

+### Quality Tools

-Group A: Data Quality Frameworks
+- Data Quality Frameworks

-- **Great Expectations:** Python-based data validation framework
-- **dbt tests:** Built-in and custom data quality tests

-Group B: Cloud-Native Quality Tools
+- Cloud-Native Quality Tools

-- **Azure Data Quality (in Fabric/Synapse):** Built-in quality monitoring
-- **AWS Glue DataBrew:** Visual data quality profiling

-Group C: Quality Monitoring & Observability
+- Quality Monitoring & Observability

-- **Monte Carlo:** Data observability and quality monitoring
-- **Datadog Data Streams:** Real-time quality monitoring

-Group D: Open Source Quality Solutions
+- Open Source Quality Solutions

-- **Apache Griffin:** Data quality platform
-- **DataHub:** Data discovery with quality insights